emilyalice2708/makers-progress/week-4.md

 ### Wednesday:
 - Goal: Become comfortable working on my own web app with a database without guidance.
-- Plan: Start work on the Diary App project.
+- Plan: Attend the Database Domain Modelling workshop and start work on the Diary App project.
 - Evidence: Ask a coach for feedback.

 ### Thursday: